aspose-pdf-cloud/aspose-pdf-for-aws-sdk/dotnet-client/docs/ApiApi.md

 <a name="pdfwebapirotatepost"></a>
 # **PdfWebapiRotatePost**
-> FileResponse PdfWebapiRotatePost (List<FileParameter> files, RotateAngle angle, RotateType rotateType, string pageNum)
+> FileResponse PdfWebapiRotatePost (List<byte[]> files, string documentPassword, RotateAngle angle, RotateType rotateType, string pageNum)

-Rotate document.
+Rotate Document.

-Rotates the provided files by a specified angle, with options for rotation type and page number.
+Rotates the document by a specified angle, allowing for adjustment of the document's orientation.
+You can choose the type of rotation and target specific pages to ensure the document is aligned according to your needs.

 ### Example
 ```csharp